-The Anti-Money Laundering and Countering Financing of Terrorism Act provides for two types of exemptions - Regulatory exemptions and Ministerial exemptions.
+The Anti-Money Laundering and Countering Financing of Terrorism Act provides for 2 types of exemptions - regulatory exemptions and ministerial exemptions.

-The Minister of Justice may grant a Ministerial exemption from any or all provisions of the Act.
+The Minister of Justice (MoJ)may grant a ministerial exemption from any or all provisions of the Act.
 Exemptions may be granted for businesses, transactions, products, services or customers and may be subject to conditions.

-The Ministry of Justice is now inviting applications for Ministerial Exemptions under the Act.
-For further information and a copy of the Ministerial Exemption Policy go to the Ministry of Justice website.
+The MoJ is now inviting applications for ministerial exemptions under the Act.
+For further information and a copy of the ministerial exemption policy visit the Ministry of Justice website.

-In certain circumstances you may be able to obtain an exemption from compliance with broker and/or custodian obligations under the Financial Advisers Act 2008.
+In certain circumstances you may be able to obtain an exemption from compliance with broker and/or custodian obligations under the Financial Advisers Act 2008, the Financial Advisers (Custodians of FMCA Financial Products) Regulations 2014, the Financial Markets Conduct Act 2013 and the Financial Markets Conduct Regulations 2014.
 You must meet the prescribed statutory criteria in order for FMA to consider your application for an exemption.

 In certain circumstances it may be possible to obtain an exemption from being registered as a financial adviser or from any of the obligations under the Financial Advisers Act 2008, regulations or the Code of Conduct.
 This includes overseas advisers.

 We have regulatory powers to grant financial reporting exemptions and vary financial reporting public accountability designations.